Kiakola District

 Kiakola District (بخش كياكلا) is a former administrative division of Qaem Shahr County, Mazandaran province, Iran.
 Its capital was the city of Kiakola.

 History

-After the 2011 National Census, the district was separated from the county in the establishment of Simorgh County.
+In 2012, the district was separated from the county in the establishment of Simorgh County.

 Demographics

 Population

-At the time of the 2006 census, the district's population was 17,914 in 4,800 households.
+At the time of the 2006 National Census, the district's population was 17,914 in 4,800 households.
 The following census in 2011 counted 18,324 people in 5,585 households.